 If you want to make money online, you need to sell something.
 There is literally no way to make money without selling something.
 It’s not a business till you’re selling something.

 1. Selling Your Own Products and Services:

 The biggest money is in selling your own products.
 When you sell your own products, you get to keep all of the money, and you also own the customer.
 Selling your own products in hard for beginners (I wouldn’t recommend it until you have some experience with affiliate marketing), but it’s also the most profitable one out there.

 You’ll have to create a quality product that people want to buy – this part takes a bit of knowledge/experience with your target market and industry.

 Software: Here, you create some software that helps people do something or save them time in some way.
 It one of the most scalable things on the planet and usually gives you recurring revenue.

 Paid software used by LMM:

 - Gumroad – The platform I use to sell my products.

 - EmailOctopus – To send emails to everyone on my email list.

-All of them cost $10 – $20 a month and save me time by automating redundant tasks.
+Most of them cost $10 – $50 a month and save me time by automating redundant tasks.